Thinking of going self-guided? Here are the answers to the most important questions about self-guided bike tours in Ireland.

-If you like the idea of spending your holidays on a bike tour in Ireland, there are a number of options to choose from in terms of what type of tour you will be doing.
+If you are planning a cycling holiday or bike tour in Ireland, there are a number of tour types to choose from.
 These include Guided Bike Tours; Self-Guided Bike Tours; and Fully Independent Tours.

-Self-guided cycling tours give you the best of both worlds – the tour company uses their local expertise to arrange routes and accommodation for you while also giving you flexibility about what attractions to visit and where to eat.
-You can cycle at your own pace and there will be options for add-on cycles and detours if you’re feeling extra energetic.
-Read on to learn all about self-guided bike tours.
+Self-guided bike tours give you the best of both worlds – the tour company uses their local expertise to arrange routes and accommodation for you.
+You have complete flexibility to visit what attractions you prefer, where to eat, etc. You can cycle at your own pace, there will be options for add-on cycles and detours if you’re feeling extra energetic.
+Read on to find the answers to the most common questions about self-guided bike tours in Ireland.

 What is a self-guided bike tour and how does it work?

 Self-guided bike tours or cycling holidays are also referred to as self-led bike tours and sometimes non-guided tours.
-Essentially everything that is included in a guided bike tour is also included in a self-guided bike tour.
-The main difference is that you do not have a tour guide to lead you and your group on each cycle.
+The main difference between a self-guided bike tour and a guided bike tour is that you do not have a tour guide to lead you and your group on each cycle.
+There will also be no support vehicle accompanying the group.
+Instead you follow directions, maps and possibly GPS routes provided by your bike tour company.
+You cycle at your own pace from one destination to the next.

 Will I be part of a group?

 You choose your group, it might be you on your own, it might be your family or possibly a group of friends.
 It is up to you.
-It is possible that you may be following the same routes as others who are also doing the tour, this is especially likely at peak season.
+It is quite possible that you may be following the same routes as others who are also doing the tour, this is especially likely during peak summer months.
 At other times you may find that your group is the only one on the road.
+Some cycling holiday companies allow you the freedom to choose any start date within the season.
+Others only allow you to start on a particular day each week.
+If your chosen tour starts on a set day it is more likely you will encounter other cyclists following the same routes as you.

 Will the daily distances be too much or to little for me?

-Most cycling holiday companies grade their tours based on what distance you cycle each day along with other factors such as hills etc. There are tours out there to suit virtually level of cyclist.
-Ireland by Bike offer bike tours including The Yeats Country and Lakelands Tour and the Treasures of Coast and History Tour where the average daily distance is between 25 and 35 km (15 to 20 miles).
-At the higher end our North West Grand Tour covers distances of up to 80 to 90 km (50 to 56 miles) each day.
+Most cycling holiday companies grade their tours based on what distance you cycle each day along with other factors such as hills etc. There are tours available all over Ireland to suit virtually every level of cyclist.
+Ireland by Bike offer bike tours such as the Donegal Coastal Treasures Bike Tour where the average daily distance is between 30 and 40 km (20 to 25 miles).
+Other tours including our Highlights of Donegal Bike Tour and Causeway Coast Bike Tour have average daily distances of 45 to 55 km.
+Some companies throughout Ireland offer tours with even greater daily distances suitable for competitive cyclists looking for the most demanding of tours.

 Do I need to keep to a set pace?

-A real advantage of self-guided cycling tours over fully guided cycling tours is that you can travel and explore entirely at your own pace.
+A real advantage of self-guided cycling tours over guided cycling tours is that you can travel and explore entirely at your own pace.
 There is no need to be conscious of a guide telling you that you need to be at this café or that attraction at a certain time.
 So if you pass a beautiful beach and you want to go for a swim – go for a swim.
 If you want to stop for a coffee – stop for a coffee.
+If you spot something of interest that is not in your tour notes – check it out.
 No one is going to complain that you have held up the group.

 Another of the great advantages of choosing a self-guided cycling holiday is that you are free to explore as many or as few side trips as you like.
-Take for example Ireland by Bike’s Treasures of Coast and History Tour.
+Take for example Ireland by Bike’s Donegal Coastal Treasures Bike Tour.
 On the day you cycle from Donegal to Killybegs you have the option of cycling to the lighthouse at the end of the St. John’s Point peninsula.
 This adds a total of 15 km to the days cycle.
 However as this is a self-guided tour whether you choose to do this or not is entirely up to you.
 This and all other possible side trips are detailed in your tour notes and directions.
+Most of Ireland’s coastline – especially along the western seaboard is a tapestry of jagged headlands and peninsulas, very many of these offer wonderful ocean views.
+These coastal treasures are well worth including as extra cycling or side trips along the way.
+Almost all Irish self-guided bike tour notes and directions give clear directions for these additional options.

-In many instances it is possible to add extra days.
-Very often bike tour companies will give you the option of choosing where along the route you would like a day without cycling.
-Again this is one of the big advantages of self-guided bike tours over guided bike tours.
+This will depend a lot on the particular tour and the bike tour company.
+In many instances it is possible to add extra days either at the beginning or end of the tour.
+Some bike tour companies will also give you the option of choosing where along the route you would like a rest day without cycling.

 How will I know what attractions are along the route?